We mainly specialize in auto salvage insurance claim vehicles, rebuildable

 HISTORY (published in ThunderRoad-Virginia, April 2007 - download here

 I guess it really started back in the 60ís, probably the early

 60ís.
 I was a little kid in the backseat with my brother, Keith,

 making that long ride back from Miami.
 Mom and dad were up front.

-All the sudden I heard the rumble of thunder.
+All of a sudden I heard the rumble of thunder.
 It kept coming.

 I was scared as I peeped over the window.
 They kept coming and

-I fi nally got the nerve to look out the back window.
-It was
+I finally got the nerve to look out the back window.
+There were

 packs of them.
 They just kept coming.
 Donít remember how long